PP-Module for MDM Agent

 A.1 Strictly Optional Requirements

-This PP-Module does not define any Strictly Optional SFRs.
+This PP-Module does not define any Strictly Optional SFRs or SARs.

 A.2 Objective Requirements